-The findings from this study make a strong case for paying closer attention to the critical cosmopolitan voices of students from so-called marginal areas, like the U.S.-Mexico borderlands.
-However, in a wider sense, they imply that researchers have much to learn from focusing on the role of mobility in students’ lives and educational trajectories.
+The findings from this study make a strong case for paying closer attention to the critical cosmopolitan voices of students from so-called marginal areas, like the U.S.-Mexico borderlands because …?.
+Additionally, they point to the fact that researchers have much to learn from the role of mobility in students’ lives and educational trajectories.
 The participants invite us to engage with mobility, in its myriad forms, as something that is “enacted and experienced through the body” (Cresswell, 2010, p.
 20) – i.e., something that might involve fatigue, discomfort, boredom, fear, relief, gratitude, uncertainty, and so on – and to consider the immediate and long-term implications for the “fragile, aged, gendered, racialized bodies … [that] encounter other bodies, objects and the physical world multi-sensuously” in any given experience of mobility (Büscher & Urry, 2009, p.
 102).
+Future research might focus on the impact of different experiences of mobility and immobility for students positioned differently with respect to the border, such as undocumented students in U.S. high schools and universities.
+Recent scholarship emphasizes how the policing of immigrant minorities both constrains mobility and leads to the emergence of alternate forms of mobility (Stuesse & Coleman, 2014); exploring this issue among undocumented students and student recipients of Deferred Action for Childhood Arrivals (DACA) would deepen our understanding of the role of mobilities in students’ transnational worlds.

-More profoundly, perhaps, understanding students’ mobility requires us to look carefully at their practices of place-making and the associated effects on their identities.
+Understanding students’ mobility also requires us to look carefully at their practices of place-making and the associated effects on their identities.
 Border-crossing was, among other things, an opportunity for the participants to “construct emotional geographies” (Sheller & Urry, 2006, p.
 216) through which they sought to make sense of their relationships to people, events, and places on both sides of the border.
 As students’ patterns of mobility shifted over the course of their lives and college careers, they created and traversed a wide range of emotional geographies.
 This came at a significant price, for some, but also gave them the opportunity to focus the cosmopolitan vision that, I have argued, was so central to their sense of who they were.

 Endnotes

-While participants’ names are pseudonyms, chosen by the participants, our research team judged it important to use the real name of the university and border cities where the research was conducted, because of the specific character and history of the Matamoros-Brownsville area (as opposed to other border cities in South Texas and elsewhere in the Southwest with very different geographies, histories, and sociopolitical contexts).
+While participants’ names are pseudonyms, which the participants chose themselves, our research team judged it important to use the real name of the university and border cities where the research was conducted, because of the specific character and history of the Matamoros-Brownsville area (as opposed to other border cities in South Texas and elsewhere in the Southwest with very different geographies, histories, and sociopolitical contexts).
 We asked for and received permission from the university’s Institutional Review Board to use the name of the university.
 Participants were made aware via the informed consent documents that the university’s real name would be used and that they might be more identifiable as a result.

 2 Unfortunately, circumstances prevented the undergraduate researchers from working on the data analysis and write-up, though they were invited to do so and have continued to provide useful feedback, which I gratefully acknowledge here.
 [Name] graduated and began working elsewhere in Texas as a (rather overwhelmed) bilingual elementary teacher, [name] went abroad for her junior year before returning to the university to finish her degree, and I left UTB for [current institution] soon after concluding data collection for the project.